Sacha924/SE_Learning/API/GraphQL_CRUD/README.md

 Use Option 2 (named prop) when you need clarity and explicitness in what you're passing as props, or when the component expects to receive multiple objects as props.

+## URQL

+When i do a mutation, i saw directly my new value in the frontend.
+This is linked to Document Caching, see more : https://formidable.com/open-source/urql/docs/basics/document-caching/

 ## Others

 In JSX, when you directly include JavaScript expressions like booleans or null/undefined values, they do not render anything in the DOM.
 This is by design in React. use .toString()